Trash culture: Film

 Trash films, often categorized as "B-movies, C-movies", "Z-movies", "exploitation films", or "cult classics", range widely in budget, embracing unpolished aesthetics and provocative content to celebrate imperfection, blur the line between art and kitsch, and offer a raw, subversive alternative to mainstream cinema.
 Exploitation films encompass a wide range of subgenres, including sexploitation, which emphasizes nudity and sexual themes; blaxploitation, featuring African American protagonists and cultural themes often set in urban environments; nunsploitation and Nazisploitation, which exploit religious and historical taboos; cannibal films, centered on graphic depictions of survivalist horror and indigenous stereotypes; women-in-prison films, focusing on themes of incarceration and female resilience; revenge films, where protagonists seek violent justice; hicksploitation, portraying rural or Southern stereotypes; and mondo films, blending documentary-style filmmaking with shocking or exotic content.

 Mystery Science Theater 3000 has played a significant role in popularizing trash films, which are commonly associated with American cinema, rooted in drive-ins, grindhouse theaters, and exploitation genres.
 Directors like Russ Meyer, known for over-the-top satires like Faster, Pussycat!
 Kill!
 Kill!, and John Waters, the "Pope of Trash," who created Pink Flamingos, pushed boundaries of taste and decency to create works that shocked and delighted.
 Trash films often embrace rebellion, excess, and taboo, offering a counter-narrative to polished Hollywood narratives.
+John Waters' 1980 satirical movie, Polyester, included an innovative scratch 'n' sniff card, called "Odarama", that had various smells both good and bad to entice movie goers and enhance the movie spectacle.